MariaHochstoeger/heritage-housing-issues/README.md

 The dashboard has five pages:

-* Page 1 shows the Business Requirements and describes the dataset to answer the Business Requirements
+* Page 1, **Quick Project Summary**, shows a short summary of the project, its purpose and motivation.
+It explains terminology used in the project.
+The first page list the Business Requirements and describes the dataset to answer the Business Requirements
-* Page 2 answers the first Business Requirement: visualizations of how individual house attributes relate to the target variable of SalePrice.
+* Page 2, **Sale Price Correlation Analysis**, answers the first Business Requirement: visualizations of how individual house attributes relate to the target variable of SalePrice.
+Before each checkbox, a text box describes the next section.
-    * A table shows a dataset sample
+    * Upon clicking a checkbox, a table shows a dataset sample
-    * Pearson and Spearman correlation plots
+    * Upon clicking respective checkboxes, Pearson and Spearman correlation plots are displayed, as well as bar plots of the most important variables
+    * Upon clicking a checkbox, correlation plots between select variables and the target variable SalePrice are displayed
-    * PPS analysis
+    * Upon clicking a checkbox, a PPS heatmap is displayed
-* Page 3 answers the second Business Requirement: what should be the sale price of a given property.
+* Page 3, **Sale Price Predictor**, answers the second Business Requirement: what should be the sale price of a given property.
+A short text explains why certain features were chosen.
-    * Input fields for select property features
+    * Input fields for select property features, which turned out to be the most relevant ones, are displayed
-    * Display field for predicted sale price
+    * "Predict House Price" button, and display field for predicted sale price
+    * Overview table of the four inherited properties of the client
+    * "Predict Inherited House Price" button, and display field for predicted sale prices, as well as a sum of all four house sale prices
-* Page 4 shows the underlying hypothesis and validation
+* Page 4, **Project Hypothesis and Validation**, shows the underlying hypotheses and validation
-* Page 5 explains the ML Model
+* Page 5, **ML: Price Prediction**, explains the ML Model
-    * Information on the ML pipeline used to train the model
+    * Information on the ML pipeline used to train the model, and the ML Pipeline are displayed
-    * Demonstration of feature importance
-    * Review of the pipeline performance
+    * Display of the most important features for the model
+    * Pipeline performance and performance plots for the Train Set and the Test Set are displayed

 ## Unfixed Bugs

 * Not an unfixed bug but not the ideal solution: for an unknown reason, the packages from the requirements.txt file seem not to be recognized in the individual jupyter_notebooks.
 The initial instructions in the CI template were followed.
-The topic was discussed and tried to solve at length with my mentor.
+The topic was discussed and tried to be solved at length with my mentor.
 Tutor support was contacted on the issue.
-The friendly tutor advised, that he had encountered the same issue in his own projects and not found a solution either.
+The friendly tutor advised that he had encountered the same issue in his own projects and not found a solution either.
 He advised to install the necessary packages each time in the individual notebook and not get held up by that topic further - which I did.
+Still, when opening the IDE, I always used the command "pip3 install -r requirements.txt", to try to re-install the packages.
+Then, in the Jupyter Notebooks, I installed individual packages again, as necessary.

 ## Deployment